Mponkane/Autogis_2022_exercise_2/README.md

 #### Non-editable code cells
 Some of the code-cells are "non-editable" which means that you are supposed to run them, but you are not able to edit them.
 These Non-editable code cells should help you to test your code while you proceed.

+## Grading

+- Problem 1: 5/5 points
+- Problem 2: 7/7 points -> Check comment from notebook about specifying CRS for the GeoDataFrame.
+- Problem 3: 8/8 points -> Check comment from notebook about using the values of a group when iterating the `groupby()` object.

+**Total: 20/20**

+Comments: Excellent work!
+Couple of small comments that can improve the codes a bit.